There’s this little BBQ joint near me.

 We are a group of pastors and leaders who value practical coaching and resources and encourage one another to grow healthy.
 Reaching new guests and helping them get involved in the life of the church is a regular topic among our members.

-Members also get access to a resource library full of documents, spreadsheets, and templates, including lots of church growth resources.
-There are members-only office hours and round tables where you can get personal help when needed.
+Members also get access to a Resource Library full of documents, spreadsheets, and templates, including lots of church growth resources.
+There are also members-only coaching options where you can get personal help when needed.